vamontchik/Almost-Spotify/README.md

 fields associated with sliders.
 While doing so is totally safe with the volume slider, there is a huge (and unnecessary) spike in memory usage as a result.
-Also, due to the nature of how the song position slider's value is being constantly updated, it is possible to crash the program if you type in *a decimal number with too many decimal points!* Not only will the values you type in not be visible, and a simple moving cursor will be the only indicator of you even doing anything, the potential to crash the program is apparent.
+Also, due to the nature of how the song position slider's value is being constantly updated, it is possible to crash the program!
+If one is to type in a value into the song position slider's text field, not only will the values you type in not be visible and a simple moving cursor will be the only indicator of you even doing anything, but you can also **crash the program if you type in too many values**.
 If you really need to type in a value for the position slider, pause the song, then type it in, and then unpause the song to hear it at that location.